-People across the globe have prized and harvested pearls for at least 6,000 years.
-Evidence of pearl cultivation goes back to at least the 13th century CE.
-The search for the perfect pearl has continued for centuries.
+Today, natural pearls are extremely rare, which increases their value considerably.
+The search for the perfect pearl, whether natural or farmed, has gone on for centuries.
+In fact, evidence of pearl cultivation goes back to at least the 13th century CE.
 In ancient times, the expense of perfect pearls gave rise to a curious spell for increasing wealth.
 The caster would select a particularly fine pearl, infuse it with the desire for riches, and then throw it away into a rubbish heap.
 The idea behind this sympathetic magic practice was that someone who could throw away pearls was rich indeed.

 The rarity and expense of pearls also contributed to some common expressions still used today.
 In The Bible, Matthew 7:6 admonishes against throwing “pearls before swine,” wasting what is valuable on fruitless endeavors.
 We still commonly refer to precious advice and counsel as “pearls of wisdom.”
 In the millennia before perliculture, pearls were very hard to find and harvest.
 When wisdom is given, treasure it like a rare pearl.